ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 {: #exp-vols-boot-limits}

 * Boot volume capacity cannot be smaller than the size of the image.
 If the custom image is smaller than 10 GB, the boot volume capacity is rounded up to 10 GB.
-* Boot volumes that are stored as unattached secondary volumes can't be expanded.
+* Boot volumes that are stored as unattached volumes can't be expanded.
 * Z/OS systems are not supported.

 ## Next steps